 Reclaimed Heart Pine flooring is an investment in the future comfort, appearance, and real value of your home.
 Long considered one of the finest American woods sawn for flooring, Heart Pine balances the color, tone, and richness of a softwood with the strength and durability of a hardwood, completing the package with incredible straight grain and a solid … Read More

 Understanding the value of your antique wood is the first step towards earning a square deal at the market.
-The following information is intended to help sellers collect the greatest returns and keep buyers happy.
+The following information is intended to help those selling reclaimed wood collect the greatest returns and keep buyers happy.
 In the reclaimed wood business, happiness is a two-way street.
-1. Species This is the most important determinate of … Read More
+1. Species This is the most … Read More

 Reclaimed wood comes in many shapes and sizes, and the nomenclature used to describe it can be downright confusing for first-time buyers.
 Often, lumber companies selling reclaimed wood use varied terms to describe their reclaimed or salvaged lumber as marketing strategies, to disguise low-quality product, as e-advertising tactics, or simply to be as accurate as … Read More

 Aged and weathered reclaimed barn siding brings an air of rusticity to homes, restaurants, retail stores, and exteriors.
 Here are five things you should know before you begin your barn board project.
 Reclaimed barn board, often called barn wood or barn wood siding, is offered as a reclaimed paneling or siding product by a number … Read More

 We’re proud to announce that the Maine Wood Products Association (MWPA) has awarded Longleaf Lumber’s Berwick, Maine reclaimed lumber mill the annual Pine Cone Award for innovation, growth, and success in the Maine wood products manufacturing industry.